Shadayn/Shadayn/README.md

 - 👀 I’m interested in Battle Atlantis
 - 🌱 I’m currently learning everything at once
 - 💞️ I’m looking to collaborate on MUDs
-- 📫 How to reach me playing Batle Atlantis
+- 📫 How to reach me playing Battle Atlantis

 <!---
 Shadayn/Shadayn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.